 Reviewed by Mike G

-The distinctively dreamy, often extraordinary and occasionally ominous music of Californian pianist Harold Budd (b.
-1936) is affecting and rich in images and has been widely imitated by ambient composers over the years.
-Imitated, but never bettered.
+The distinctively dreamy, often extraordinary and occasionally ominous music of late Californian pianist Harold Budd (1936-2020) is affecting and rich in images and has been widely imitated by ambient composers over the years.
+Imitated, but rarely bettered.

 Like fellow American Tim Story, Budd’s lyrical, emotionally subtle musings owe more than a little to the piano music of French composers Eric Satie (1866-1925) and Claude Debussy (1862-1918).
 In fact, Satie’s “Gymnopedies” and “Gnossiennes” were the virtual blueprint for a modern school which includes Budd, Story and a number of others.
 A major difference, however, is that Satie and company never had electronics and recording studios at their disposal, a tool which gives the music of their modern-day descendents a seductive air they could only have dreamed of.